uniai-lab/uniai-maas/README.md

 ### Start Database

-If you don't already have a vector database such as Milvus or PostgresSQL (pgvector), you can start one using Docker and Docker-compose:
+If you don't have a vector database such as PostgresSQL (pgvector), you can start one using Docker and Docker-compose:

 ```bash
 yarn docker up pgvector